sdncoder/sdncoder.github.io/wiki/is-is.md

 CLNS
 *  Connectionless network service.
-*  network layer datagram service that requires no circuit establishment.
+*  Network layer datagram service that requires no circuit establishment.

 Integrated IS-IS
 *  IS-IS was originally designed for use as a dynamic routing protocol for ISO CLNP.